The St. Lawrence Fluorspar Mines: A Brief History

 After the Closure

 Since the closure of the mines, many people have left St. Lawrence, often to take up life in other mining towns elsewhere in North America.
 A modern fish plant constructed in the early eighties, and other economic activities have gone some way toward alleviating the hardship resulting from the loss of the area's key industry.
-In the mid-eighties, a British-based company, Minworth Limited, reopened the mines on a limited and ultimately short-term basis.
-Currently, another company, Burin Minerals Limited, is carrying out some early exploration and development work with an eye to re-opening the operation.
+In the mid-eighties, a British-based company, Minworth Limited, reopened the mines on a limited and ultimately short-term basis, as it went into receivership in 1991.
+In 1995, another company, Burin Minerals Limited (BML), acquired the former Minworth property from the provincial government and carried out some early exploration and development work with an eye to re-opening the operation.
+In 2009, BML was restructured and became a publically traded company under a new name, Canada Fluorspar Inc. (CFI).
+An Environmental Assessment process was commenced in 2014 with the intent of resuming mining activities.
+New employment opportunities with CFI (as part of the St-Lawrence Fluorspar Project) were advertised in the fall of 2018.

 Some important reminders of the town's mining heritage remain.
 Sports facilities, such as a large Recreation Centre and gymnasium, and a curling rink, attest to more prosperous times.
 There is also the St. Lawrence Miners' Museum, where many artifacts, photos and displays document the town's illustrious past.
 The most enduring reminder of the past, however, comes in a darker form: the numerous deaths associated with fluorspar mining, and the physical and social costs of widespread industrial disease.